steviegt6/steviegt6/README.md

 I'm a programmer who especially enjoys developing mods for software -- especially video games -- in my free time.
 I've a fascination for reverse engineering and doing things with software that I probably shouldn't.

-I exist namely in the Terraria modding community but have dabbled elsewhere.

 ## Like what I do?

 That's awesome, consider donating: